abw/badger-utils/website/timing.md

 Timing-related function.

-## debounce(func, timeout=300)
+## debounce(func, timeout=300) {#debounce}

 Function to generate a debouncer function which will call the wrapped function after a timeout.
 If the debouncer function is called again before the wrapped function has been called then the debounced will reset the timer.

 ```js
 function foo() {